w3f/polkadot-spec/docs/chap-host-api.md

         (param $data i64) (return i32))

 Arguments
-- `data`: a pointer-size ([Definition 203](chap-host-api#defn-runtime-pointer-size)) to the data to be hashed.
+- `data`: a pointer-size ([Definition -def-num-ref-](chap-host-api#defn-runtime-pointer-size)) to the data to be hashed.

-- `return`: a pointer ([Definition 202](chap-host-api#defn-runtime-pointer)) to the buffer containing the 256-bit hash result.
+- `return`: a pointer ([Definition -def-num-ref-](chap-host-api#defn-runtime-pointer)) to the buffer containing the 256-bit hash result.

 ## B.6.
 Offchain {#sect-offchain-api}

 The Offchain Workers allow the execution of long-running and possibly non-deterministic tasks (e.g. web requests, encryption/decryption and signing of data, random number generation, CPU-intensive computations, enumeration/aggregation of on-chain data, etc.) which could otherwise require longer than the block execution time.
 Offchain Workers have their own execution environment.
 This separation of concerns is to make sure that the block production is not impacted by the long-running tasks.

 All data and results generated by Offchain workers are unique per node and nondeterministic.
 Information can be propagated to other nodes by submitting a transaction that should be included in the next block.
 As Offchain workers runs on their own execution environment they have access to their own separate storage.
-There are two different types of storage available which are defined in [Definition 209](chap-host-api#defn-offchain-persistent-storage) and [Definition 210](chap-host-api#defn-offchain-local-storage).
+There are two different types of storage available which are defined in [Definition -def-num-ref-](chap-host-api#defn-offchain-persistent-storage) and [Definition -def-num-ref-](chap-host-api#defn-offchain-local-storage).

 ###### Definition -def-num- Persisted Storage {#defn-offchain-persistent-storage}